noobhacker/TechnicalAssessment/README.md

 Core layer is 100% covered with unit tests

 # Integration tests
-Infrastructure layre is 100% covered with integration tests done through SQlite in memory database.
+Infrastructure layer is 100% covered with integration tests done through SQlite in memory database.
 It not only tests the query but also able to test database schema.

 # Database migrations
 Schema change: Use Presistance project, run: Add Migration